 You should also review commonly asked questions about motorcycle insurance.
-Make sure to Get the right coverage for your needs: Minimum liability coverage isn’t always enough.
-It’s wise to get more coverage than you need as it’s better to be safe than sorry!
+Make sure to get the right coverage for your needs - minimum liability insurance coverage isn’t always enough.
+It’s wise to get more coverage than you need, as it’s better to be safe than sorry.
 Motorcycle liability-only coverage can be bought at a reasonable price too.

 Any new purchase should be something worthwhile and you’ll want to know you’re saving as much as you can with your purchase.
 There are a few things that can help with the costs.